 Wills Trusts Estates (LAW-697-001)

 This class explores the basic law surrounding the disposition of property at death.
 This course is designed to provide a broad general foundation, as well as to prepare students for further work in estate planning and will and trust drafting.
-By the end of the course, students should have a solid understanding of intestate and testate succession and of the law trusts and other probate-substitutes in estate planning, the rules regarding the establishment and administration of private and charitable trusts, tax implications of death and gifts, and a basic familiarity with probate.
+By the end of the course, students should have a solid understanding of intestate and testate succession and of the law trusts and other probate-substitutes in estate planning, the rules regarding the establishment and administration of private and charitable trusts, and a basic familiarity with the probate process.

 Textbooks and Other Materials